smcgregor/aiid/site/docs/API.md

       "incident_id": 10,
   }
   ```
 - **New Incident**: Users with this subscription type will be notified when a new Incident is created.
 The notification will be sent after finish the next site build when the Incident page is actually created.
+Users may remove this subscription from their "Account" page.
   ```
   {
       "userId": "63320ce63ec803072c9f529c"
       "type": "new-incidents",
   }
   ```
 - **Entities**: Users can subscribe to a specific Entity.
 The user with this subscription type will be notified when a new Incident associated with an specific Entity is created or when an existing Incident is updated to be associated with that Entity.
+Users subscribe and unsubscribe to these from an existing entity page.
   ```
   {
       "userId": "63320ce63ec803072c9f529c",